stett/weyl/readme.md

     for (size_t m = 0; m < 3; ++m) // 2nd dimension of b (1st skipped - it is in the sum)
     for (size_t i = 0; i < 3; ++i) // index for the 2nd and 1st dimensions of a and b respectively
         value[n][m] += a[n][i] * b[i][m];

+## Testing

+The library has been tested on Windows with MinGW using the following command from the repository root.

+    g++ -std=c++14 tests/test.cpp -I. && .\a.exe

+## Documentation

+To compile html documentation, run `doxygen` in the repository root directory.

+## Notes

+Despite the ideal of high-ranking generalizations, for convenience Weyl includes a number of special functions for tensors of particular rank and dimensionality.
+For example `magnitude` will return the length of a first-rank tensor (vector).
+These functions remain because they are useful, but they may be removed in future versions of the library.